FreeBSD: Lawsuit

 386BSD and FreeBSD were both derived from BSD releases.
 In January 1992, Berkeley Software Design Inc. (BSDi) started to release BSD/386, later called BSD/OS, an operating system similar to FreeBSD and based on 4.3BSD Net/2.
 AT&T filed a lawsuit against BSDi and alleged distribution of AT&T source code in violation of license agreements.
 The lawsuit was settled out of court and the exact terms were not all disclosed.
-The only one that became public was that BSDi would migrate their source base to the newer 4.4BSD-Lite2 sources.
-Although not involved in the litigation, it was suggested to FreeBSD that they should also move to 4.4BSD-Lite2.
+The only one that became public was that BSDi would migrate its source base to the newer 4.4BSD-Lite2 sources.
+Although not involved in the litigation, it was suggested to FreeBSD that it should also move to 4.4BSD-Lite2.
 FreeBSD 2.0, which was released in November 1994, was the first version of FreeBSD without any code from AT&T.